 IMoS will skip any headers and look for rows with that start with ATOM to start reading coordinates.
 It reads the coordinates in the respective pdb columns for coordinates and then reads the atom label in column 78-79.
-IMoS then attempts to read column 80 to look for charges.
+IMoS then attempts to read column 79-80 to look for charges.
 If no charges are specified in this column, it will take the value from imos.cla or the interface and center it.
+If no charges are placed on Column 79-80 or there are no partial charges present (see below), the program will not run for high-field calculations as they require charges.